Meningitis - meningococcalMeningococcal meningitis; Gram negative - meningococcus

 Exams and Tests

-If the patient is allergic to penicillin, chloramphenicol may be used.
-Sometimes corticosteroids may be used, especially in children.
+- If there is an allergy to penicillin, chloramphenicol may be used.

 - Household members